tollfu/ML-health-analysis/README.md

 This is a rather intuitive result since both XGBoost and Random Forest uses multiple decision trees for modelling.

-Taking one stepn further, XGBoost is expected to outperform Random Forest because of its direct on error correction (will be further discussed in data insight)
+Taking one stepn further, XGBoost is expected to outperform Random Forest because of its direct on error correction (will be further discussed in data insight).

 ### Data Insights

-Comparing most impactful features between the three models using Table 1-3, we can see that:
+Comparing most impactful features between the three models using Table 1-3, **we can see that**:

 - **`QLACTLM2`** and **`DIFFWALK`**:
   appears in all three tables